JPJenna Press

 Collaboration rules

-Templates should stay isolated
+Claims should stay current

 Project rules that protect the framework

-The framework stays useful only if those lines remain visible.
+Jenna Press stays useful only if those lines remain visible.